asteurer/blogpost-spinkube-kairos/spinkube-kairos.md

 ## What is SpinKube?

 [SpinKube](https://spinkube.dev) is is an open source project that makes it easy to run WebAssembly applications on Kubernetes.
-If you're new to WebAssembly, I recommend taking a look at the documentation for [Spin](https://www.fermyon.com/spin) (Fermyon's WebAssembly framework).
+If you're new to WebAssembly, I recommend taking a look at the introduction to [Spin](https://developer.fermyon.com/spin/v3/index) (Fermyon's WebAssembly framework).

 ## What is Kairos